-Display advertising is everywhere you look.
-Splashed across social media, bordering that blog you like, sat atop the headlines on the Sky News website – it’s the paid, digital marketing tactic used by most businesses, without you even knowing it.
+Display advertising is wherever you look.
+Splashed across social media.
+Bordering that blog you like.
+Sat atop the headlines on the Sky News website.
+It’s used by most businesses, without you even knowing it.

-That said, we’re so used to seeing adverts that we habitually flick the anti-ad switch in our brain.
-In fact, approximately 200 million internet users have installed ad blocking software for this very reason.
+That said, we’re so used to seeing adverts that we usually flick the anti-ad switch in our brain.
+200 million internet users have installed ad blocking software for this reason.

-The modern marketer is now faced with a new kind of challenge: make a display ad campaign that both stands out from the crowd, and sticks in the mind – which, considering the competition, is easier said than done.
+The modern marketer is now faced with a new challenge.
+Can you make a display ad campaign that stands out from the crowd, and sticks in the mind?
+Considering the competition, that's easier said than done.

-Read on to learn what display advertising actually is, how it works, and for examples of display ads designed for a variety of online platforms.
+Read on to learn what display advertising actually is and how it works.
+We've also examples of display ads designed for various online platforms.

 What is display advertising?

-A visual form of advertising that incorporates both text and graphics, display advertising appears on specifically designated areas of a website or social media platform in the form of a banner ad.
+Display advertising is a visual form of advertising that incorporates both text and graphics.
+It appears on dedicated areas of a website or social media platform in the form of a ‘banner ad'.
+Think of it as the internet's answer to billboard advertising.

-The internet’s answer to billboard advertising, display adverts (otherwise known as banner ads) are designed to increase the click-through rate to a landing page.
-This is done by cleverly combining striking imagery, attention-grabbing copy, animation, and even video content – using more than just words to create a stand-out, snapshot ad.
+Display adverts or banner ads are designed to increase the click-through rate to a landing page.
+They do this by cleverly combining striking imagery and attention-grabbing copy.
+They may contain animation or video content – using more than just words to create a stand-out, snapshot ad.

-If you’re thinking of making a display ad yourself, be sure to consider the format.
-JPEG, JPG, PNG, and GIF images are all accepted by any network, but not all networks accept HTML5.
+Thinking of making a display ad yourself?
+Be sure to consider the format.
+JPEG, JPG, PNG, and GIF images are all accepted by any network.
+Not all networks accept HTML5.

-Animated banners come with their own technical specifications, while image banners only need to be under 150kb in size – and of course, be compliant with regulations set by the Advertising Standards Authority (ASA).
+Animated banners come with their own technical specifications.
+Image banners, however, only need to be under 150kb in size.
+You'll need to be compliant with regulations set by the Advertising Standards Authority (ASA).